A road trip through the Sine Saloum Delta, a UNESCO world heritage site, to Souimanga Lodge.

 A huge stream of cows crosses the road ahead.
 The line seems never-ending as we wait for the road to clear.
 We drive through forests of tall, slender palm trees and giant baobabs.

 We drive by villages and the children look a little bemused to see us.
-I don’t think many tourists pass this way.
-Their huts have straw or palm leaf thatched roofs and mud brick walls.
+Few tourists ever pass this way.
+Their huts have straw or palm leaf thatched roofs and mud-brick walls.
 Each extended family group live in a collection of huts fenced into one compound where goats and chickens roam freely.

 Women are pounding grain by the side of the road in a more urban area.

-Above a Sacred Ibis, a fabulously proud looking bird stomps through the mangrove swamps while nearby, the rather comical Spoonbill looks on..
+Above a Sacred Ibis, a fabulously proud looking bird stomps through the mangrove swamps while nearby, the rather comical Spoonbill looks on.
+The Sine Saloum Delta Biosphere Reserve is a fabulous place to spot many of the African Birds that the region is so famous for.

 See what people are saying about Souimanga Lodge on TripAdvisor.